Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Experiment Settings and Available Resources

 \section{Experiment Settings and Available Resources}

 Evaluating security systems for AID systems requires datasets that capture both the effects of cyberattacks on device functionality and the resulting physiological changes in patients.
-However, collecting such data through experiments is unpractical due to safety concerns.
+However, collecting such data through experiments is impractical due to safety concerns.
 Besides, clinical data involving suspicious behaviour linked to cyberattacks is rare and difficult to label.
 These limitations often necessitate the use of simulation tools for testing and validating defence mechanisms.
 This section reviews evaluation methods and key experiment resources, including hardware, simulators, and datasets used in AID systems security research.
-The details of key experiment resources are provided in \ref{table5-1}, which includes descriptions, sources, and relevant applications.
+Table in Appendix \ref{app:data} summarises the key experimental resources, detailing their descriptions, available sources, and relevant applications.